-A working forest is a beautiful balance between man and nature.
+A working forest is a beautiful balance between people and nature.
 Picture dense fir forests near pristine lakes and streams.
 Living beside our workers who plant, tend, harvest and plant again are:

-Large and small mammals like cougar, elk, deer, bear, chipmunk, squirrel, rabbit and raccoon.
+Large and small mammals such as cougar, elk, deer, bear, chipmunk, squirrel, rabbit and raccoon

 Eagles, Steller's jays, woodpeckers, owls, wrens, sparrows and crows